nagabharank/DailyNews/README.md

 # DailyNews
-News application that displays the news API using Alamofire
+News application that displays the content in table view using API

-# This is an example code for Alamofire
+# Table view content